sarisabban/Pose/README.md

 ### Description of the Rotamer Library in database.json:

 This information resides in `database['Rotamer Library']`.
-Derived from the Dunbrack BBDEP2010 rotamer library (Shapovalov & Dunbrack 2011, CC-BY-4.0).
-Rotamers of NCAAs were derived using Rosetta's *MakeRotLib*.
+The 18 canonical side-chain libraries are derived from the Dunbrack BBDEP2010 rotamer library, 5% step-down variant `StpDwn_5-5-5` (Shapovalov & Dunbrack 2011, CC BY 4.0).
+Of the six non-canonical entries, `MSE`, `SEC` and `FT6` are exact copies of their canonical parents `MET`, `CYS` and `TRP` — no backbone-dependent rotamer library exists for these residues in any published source — while `ORN`, `PTR` and `TPO` were computed independently.
+See [Third-Party Attribution](#third-party-attribution).

 **Top-level shape:**